spacetelescope/imexam/docs/imexam/example3.rst

     #set up some finding parameters, you can make this more explicit
     iraf.daophot.findpars.threshold=3.0 #3sigma detections only
-    iraf.daophot.findpars.nsigma=1.5 #width of convolution kernal in sigma iraf.daophot.findpars.ratio=1.0 #ratio of gaussian axes
+    iraf.daophot.findpars.nsigma=1.5 #width of convolution kernel in sigma iraf.daophot.findpars.ratio=1.0 #ratio of gaussian axes
     iraf.daophot.findpars.theta=0.
     iraf.daophot.findpars.sharplo=0.2 #lower bound on feature